michaelkenmiyajima/all-counties-list/README.md

 # all-counties-list
-all US counties and all lat and longs for each
+All US counties and all lat and longs for each txt form, json version coming soon